Google Apps Script:

 }

 This will direct the error message to Stackdriver Logging, where it’s managed as an error-level log.
-Note that Stackdriver/Google Cloud’s Operations Suite integration offers a more granular and searchable logging solution compared to Logger.
+Note that Stackdriver/Google Cloud’s Operations Suite integration offers a more granular and searchable logging solution compared to Logger

 Deep Dive

-The lack of a dedicated stderr stream in Google Apps Script reflects its nature and origins as a cloud-based scripting language, where traditional console or terminal-based outputs (like stdout and stderr) are less relevant.
+stream in Google Apps Script reflects its nature and origins as a cloud-based scripting language, where traditional console or terminal-based outputs (like stdout and stderr) are less relevant.
 Historically, Google Apps Script was designed for enhancing Google Apps functionality with simple scripts, focusing on ease of use over comprehensive features available in more complex programming environments.

 That said, the evolution of Google Apps Script towards more sophisticated application development has prompted developers to adopt creative approaches for error handling and logging, utilizing available services like Logger and integrating with Google Cloud’s Operations Suite.
 These methods, while not direct stderr implementations, offer robust alternatives for error management and diagnostic logging in a cloud-centric environment.